-Girl Scouts Outreach serves approximately 8,000 girls a year throughout 150 schools and community outreach programs, from low- or moderate-income neighborhoods.
+Girl Scouts Outreach serves approximately 4000 girls a year in schools and community outreach programs, from low- or moderate-income throughout San Diego County neighborhoods.

 Developing and Maintaining Healthy Lifestyles

-Girl Scouts Outreach empowers girls throughout San Diego County's underserved areas with the self-confidence to make positive health, education and career decisions.
-Through our after-school, in-school and community center programs, girls develop skills in leadership, community service, conflict resolution, communication and critical thinking.
+Girl Scout Outreach empowers girls throughout San Diego County's underserved areas with the self-confidence to make positive health, education and career decisions.
+Through our after-school and community center programs, girls develop skills in leadership, community service, conflict resolution, communication and critical thinking.

 A diverse, bilingual team of trained staff - Program Leaders serve as mentors.
 Our staff plan, coordinate and deliver educational, age-appropriate programs in collaboration with local organizations and community groups as we develop adult leadership within the community.

-Girl Scouts Outreach programs complement existing school curriculum.
+Girl Scout Outreach programs complement existing school curriculum.
 They meet the needs of the communities and the girls within.
 Content is also specifically designed to help girls develop and maintain healthy and productive lifestyles.
-Projects and activities are based on seven focus areas: Healthy Mind Healthy Body, Human Relations, Life Skills, Arts and Humanities, STEM (science, technology, engineering and math), Leadership Development and Community Service.
+Projects and activities are based on the following areas of focus: Health and Wellness, Financial Literacy, Arts and Culture, Character Education, STEM (science, technology, engineering and math), Leadership Development, Outdoor Education and Community Service.

 Facts about Girl Scouts Outreach

-Community facilities include the Girls Rehabilitation Facility (a teen detention center), the San Diego Center for Children, the Boys and Girls Clubs, Teen Options and Polinsky Center.
+Community facilities include the Girls Rehabilitation Facility (a teen detention center for girls 13 - 17) and the San Diego Center for Children (behavioral health program for children 3 – 18).

 Girls are re-engaged throughout the year according to their interests; events, camps, series, travel and or troops.